7 Things to Consider for Successful Spare Parts Management

 It is impossible to eliminate the nagging issue of stockout (out of stock parts) without investing in spares.
 However, if you try to identify the major cause(s) of your stockout you can limit the effects it has on your operation.
 Start recording the reason(s) for out of stock parts in real time.
 Additionally, review forecasted demand and look for parts that may have an incorrect order setting.
 It should be noted that the most typical cause for stockout is the delay that may exist within a supply chain (internally/externally).

 Properly storing and organizing spares in a designated, secure space is also beneficial for the control of inventory.
-A prompt to reorder will not take place if a part is taken without record.
+A prompting for reorder will not take place if a part is taken without a record.
 Likewise, if new stock is placed on the shelf without a record, it cannot be accounted for.
 A review and analysis of your storage and check-out system can reveal reasons for stock inaccuracies.

 Having a thorough understanding of spare part lead times is critical to building a successful stock program.
 Part lead time is particularly important when determining which parts to stock.
 If downtime is not critical for your company, parts that can be acquired quickly and easily can be left out of a stocking plan.
 However, if lost production time means a significant financial loss for your operation, even a day or two without a part can be too long.
 Many parts with long lead times are made to order and do not carry expediting options.
 Therefore, it is best to keep parts with long lead times on hand.